cortexlabs/cortex/docs/workloads/async/handler.md

 ## API responses

-Currently, AsyncAPI responses of your `handle_async()` method have to be a JSON-serializable dictionary.
+The return value of your `handle_async()` method must be a JSON-serializable dictionary.
+The result for each request will remain queryable for 7 days after the request was completed.

 ## Chaining APIs